Sims 4 Studio

 My downloads folder is organized like this: at the root, you'll find all the various mods that modify the game's gameplay to a greater or lesser extent, such as the Master Controller, the Pose Player, or any other mod in this vein, since they don't need to be compacted (since these mods are updated with every patch, practically).
 Then there are four folders (CAS / BUILD / Replacement / TEMP)

-First the CAS and BUILD folders, which contain all the elements for the creation of Sims and those for the construction mode, well sorted and compacted.
+First, the CAS and BUILD folders, which contain all Sims creation and construction mode elements, neatly sorted and compacted.
 We'll come back to that later.

-A replacement folder for all those mods that modify for example textures, correct meshes, well, all those small modifications that unlike gameplay mods, rarely need to be updated.
-You can if you want compact these files together.
+A Replacement folder for all those mods which, for example, modify textures, correct meshes, in short, all those small modifications which, unlike gameplay mods, rarely need updating.
+If you wish, you can compact these files together.

-(Note: this is also called CC default, which replaces the game CC instead of adding to it.
+(Note: this is also known as CC default, and replaces rather than adds to the game's CC.
 EDITOR'S NOTE)

-And finally, most importantly for the article, a TEMP folder, which contains in bulk everything I've been able to download recently, and that I haven't yet sorted or tested in game.
-I also put in bulk the poses, when I need them for an image, since I usually don't keep them.
+And finally, most importantly for the article, a TEMP folder, which contains in bulk everything I've been able to download recently, and which I haven't yet sorted or tested in game.
+I also put poses here in bulk, when I need them for an image, as I don't usually keep them.

 2/ And so, when do you use the S4S to sort it all out?
 And how do you do it?

-I usually let things build up in this folder until I have about 100 files, before I start sorting through them.
-Since I'm already pretty selective about the content I download, it can take a while.
-I occasionally delete a few things if I quickly realize in game, for example, that this latest t-shirt I found really doesn't look as good as it does in the presentation pictures.
-But in general, I don't touch anything until I do my sorting.
+In general, I let things accumulate in this folder until I have about a hundred files, before sorting them out.
+Since I'm already pretty selective about the content I download, this can take a while.
+Occasionally, I'll delete a few things if I quickly realize in-game, for example, that this latest T-shirt I've found really doesn't look as good as it does in the presentation images.
+But in general, I don't touch anything before sorting.

-I'll use the "MyCC" tool in the Sims 4 Studio to view and delete the content that doesn't fit.
-In general, it's also better to check the rendering of the content once in game, since some defects on meshes or textures are not visible in the Studio.
-If you haven't had the chance to use a haircut or clothes and you have a doubt, don't hesitate to launch the Sims to check.
-Once it's done, close the game (you can't touch your packages when it's on), and delete the concerned content in My CC, by simply clicking on Delete.
+To do this, I'm going to use the "MyCC" tool in Sims 4 Studio to view and remove content that doesn't fit.
+In general, it's a good idea to also check the rendering of the content once it's in-game, since some defects on meshes or textures aren't visible in the Studio.
+So if you haven't yet had a chance to use a haircut or clothes and you're in doubt, don't hesitate to launch the Sims to check.
+Once this is done, close the game (you can't touch your packages while it's on), and delete the relevant content in My CC, simply by clicking on Delete.

-I take the opportunity to change some sorting options by checking or unchecking small boxes in the left panel (don't forget to click on "Apply to all swatches" and save) to review the sorting of some decorative elements, and remove the colors with English writings on some objects or clothes (by clicking on Remove Palette once the color is selected in the right part again)
+I take this opportunity to change a few sorting options by checking or unchecking little boxes in the left-hand panel (don't forget to click on "Apply to all color charts" and save), to review the sorting of certain decorative elements, and to remove colors with English lettering from a few objects or garments (by clicking on Remove Palette once the color is selected in the right-hand panel again).

-3/ I also know that you compact your CC filesThis means that you collect them all in one file.
-This has a big advantage, it makes the game run much more smoothly.
-Can you explain us how you proceed ?
+3/ I also know that you compact your CC filesIn other words, you collect them all in a single file.
+The big advantage of this is that it makes the game run much more smoothly.
+Can you tell us how you do it?

 Yes.

-Once my content is sorted, I will compact it, again with the Sims 4 Studio tool.
+Once I've sorted my contents, I'll compact them, once again using the Sims 4 Studio tool.

 I separate the content for the CAS, and the content for the construction mode, and then compact them separately.

-I keep in another folder all the original files, sorted in different folders with the name of the compacted package.
-By keeping these original files, with an approximate date of their download, I have less difficulty to find them, if I ever had to replace something for example, following an update that caused a problem.
-If the case arises, I simply replace the file in the folder with the new corrected version, and then recompact the contents of the folder together, quite simply.
+I keep all the original files in another folder, sorted into different folders bearing the name of the compacted package.
+By keeping these original files, with an approximate date of download, I have less difficulty in finding them, should I ever need to replace something, for example, following an update that caused a problem.
+If the case arises, I simply replace the file in the folder with the new, corrected version, then recompact the contents of the folder together, quite simply.

-In my example, after sorting the content I downloaded at the end of September, I have about 30 files left for the construction mode.
-In general, we can compact together up to 200 files or 300MB of content without too much trouble.
-With so few new files, I check the folder where I put the content of the previous month, August, which is named Build_PACK_17_08.
-It contains about 100 packages for 170MB, so I add the new files in the folder, before compacting all the files.
-I overwrite the previous Build_PACK_17_08 file which was in The Sims 4\Mods\BUILD.
+In my example, once I've sorted the content I downloaded at the end of September, I have around 30 files left for the construction mode.
+In general, up to 200 files or 300MB of content can be compacted together without too much trouble.
+With so few new files, I check the folder where I put the content from the previous month, August, which is called Build_PACK_17_08.
+It contains around a hundred packages for 170MB, so I add the new files to the folder, before compacting all the files.
+I overwrite the previous Build_PACK_17_08 file in The Sims 4\Mods\BUILD.

 Once sorted and compacted, my TEMP folder is empty again, waiting for new downloads.